klieret/verzettler/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 ![gh actions](https://github.com/klieret/verzettler/workflows/testing/badge.svg)

-**Currently this project is in an alpha stage.
-I'm using it personally on a regular basis, but it's still very experimental.
-Let's discuss where this could go!**
+**This project is more of an easy to hack experimental playground than a finished product**

+I'm using parts of it on a regular basis, and you probably will find some helpful tooling there as well.
+But it's not a coherent polished package.
+If you have come cool additions or suggestions, I'm all ears though.

 ## Non-linear, non-hierarchical knowledge management